BetterAndroid/BetterAndroid/docs-source/src/en/guide/quick-start.md

 ## Functional Overview

-The entire project is divided into multiple components, these components can exist independently of each other or depend on each other, you can choose the components you want to introduce as dependencies and apply them to your project.
+The entire project is divided into multiple modules, these modules can exist independently of each other or depend on each other, you can choose the modules you want to introduce as dependencies and apply them to your project.

-You can click on the corresponding components below to view detailed function introduction.
+You can click on the corresponding modules below to view detailed function introduction.

 - [ui-component](../library/ui-component.md)
 - [ui-extension](../library/ui-extension.md)